qalle2/qromp/README.md

                     orig_file modified_file patch_file

 Qalle's ROM Patch Creator.
 Creates a BPS/IPS patch from the differences of two files.
-Notes: does not support input files of different size; both encoders are somewhat inefficient; the BPS encoder is also slow.
+Notes: does not support creating a BPS patch from input files of different size; both encoders are somewhat inefficient; the BPS encoder is also slow.

 positional arguments:
-  orig_file             The original file to read. modified_file         The file to read and compare against orig_file. patch_file            The patch file to write (.bps/.ips).
+  orig_file             The original file to read. modified_file         The file to read and compare against orig_file.
+If
+                        creating an IPS, must be at least as large as orig_file.
+If creating a BPS, must be the size as orig_file. patch_file            The patch file to write (.bps/.ips).

 options: